baidu-adu/cpp-primer-digest/README.md

 which provides the **justification** of the rules in the style guide.
 [Dr. Titus Winters](http://alumni.cs.ucr.edu/~titus/) had a very good [talk](https://www.youtube.com/watch?v=NOCElcMcFik&t=2481s) on this.
-Some of the goals that worths mentioning, especially for the new C++ programmers are:
+Some of the goals that worth mentioning, especially for the new C++ programmers are:

 1. Optimize for the **READER**, not the writer.